aaronbenny0506-lang/ensemble-cnn-fashion-mnist/README.md

 - **5 CNN models** are trained, each with the architecture above.
-- Each model is trained on its own **bootstrap sample**: the 40 training images resampled with replacement to another set of 40 (some images repeated, some left out) — a classic bagging approach.
+- Each model is trained on its own **bootstrap sample**: the 40 training images resampled with replacement to another set of 40 (some images repeated, some left out), a classic bagging approach.
 - Each model trains for **3 epochs**.
 - Predictions are made by running all 5 models on the validation/test sets and **averaging their predicted class probabilities**; the final